03-CiprianoG/the-economistho/README.md

 ### `<SERVER_URL>/fetch-and-scrape`

 Through an endpoint it is possible to gather information and data about the page the fetch call is pointing to, (e.g Images, Textes, Links… ).
-The response’s data is loaded with the “Cheerio“ Library, then an algorithm will map through the Cheerio’s Object and pull out the sorted data. </br>
+The response’s data is loaded with the “Cheerio“ Library, then it will map through the Object and pull out the sorted data. </br>
-<b>The Application does not actually needs the scraped data but it was required for the assignment</b> (assignment rule).

-## Cloning system

-### `<SERVER_URL>/fetch-html`

-<p>By using the useEffect React hook, every time the page renders, the React App will trigger an api post request which point to an express route, with a payload which contains the current URL’s path.
-The express route on the server will then combine the base Url of the website and the path the user is currently on, and by fetching that result, the response’s data will be the index.html document rendered in that page, the data will be sent to the client and injected in the Html document rendered by React.
-In this way the index.html of our React App will ever be the same as the html document of whatever website we are pointing to in the express route fetch request.</p>
+Once the data are sent to the client, they will be displayed through Highly reusable components by passing down props. (assignment rule).

 # Make it up and running